Arts & Cultural Activities

 Strathmore Singers

-We tackle a wide range of music that is designed to develop voices to their potential in an enjoyable and supportive environment.
-It is a full-year commitment that gives many performance opportunities.
+In this energetic and fun choir, we tackle a wide range of music that is designed to develop voices to their potential in an enjoyable and supportive environment.
+It is a four-term commitment that gives many performance opportunities.

 Key Information